mainmatter/ember-simple-auth/README.md

 #### Implementing a custom Authorizer

-While Ember.SimpleAuth only comes with the OAuth 2.0 authorizer, it is easy to implement custom authorizers as well.
+While EmberSimpleAuth only comes with the OAuth 2.0 authorizer, it is easy to implement custom authorizers as well.
 All that needs to be done is to extend `Authorizers.Base` and implement 1 method (see the [API docs for `Authorizers.Base`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Authorizers-Base)).